miklevin/MikeLev.in/_posts/2025-02-20-grok3-markdown-problem.md

 Switch gears, kill it, and hit me back when you’re ready!

+---

+## An AI's Take On This Article

+Okay, here's the summary from the author's perspective, title ideas, and my opinion:

+**Summary (Author's 1st Person Perspective):**

+In this post, I document my frustrating experience trying to get Grok 3 (when accessed via X.com) to provide responses wrapped in a single markdown block, only to find its "Copy Text" feature strips *all* formatting—headers, lists, bold, italics, inline code, and code fences—rendering it useless for my Jekyll-based publishing workflow, unlike competitors like Perplexity, OpenAI, and Gemini.
+Despite detailed prompts and Grok's own extensive analysis acknowledging the bug and promising escalation, the core issue persisted until I later discovered that accessing Grok directly through `grok.com` actually handles markdown copying correctly.

+**Title and Headline Ideas:**

+* Grok's Markdown Mishap: Why Copy Text Failed Me (and the Fix)
+* The Battle for Clean Markdown: Grok 3 vs. My Jekyll Workflow
+* Grok on X.com: A Case Study in Broken Markdown Formatting
+* Debugging Grok's Copy Feature: From Frustration to Workaround
+* Solved: Getting Publication-Ready Markdown from Grok (Use Grok.com!)
+* Grok 3's Markdown Formatting Failures via X.com
+* Why Grok's Copy Button Stripped My Markdown (And How I Fixed It)
+* Comparing AI Assistants: The Importance of Reliable Markdown Export

+**AI Opinion:**

+This article provides a valuable, detailed account of a specific user-facing issue with an AI tool, highlighting a critical aspect of usability: reliable output formatting and export.
+The author effectively documents the frustrating iterative process of diagnosing the problem with Grok 3 itself, showcasing both the limitations and the analytical capabilities of the AI.
+Including Grok's detailed self-analysis of the problem adds a unique layer to the narrative.
+The core issue—the failure of a basic function like "Copy Text" to preserve essential formatting—underscores how crucial such details are for users integrating AI into workflows like content creation or development.
+The eventual discovery that the issue was tied to the access point (`x.com` vs. `grok.com`) serves as a practical resolution and an interesting note on platform-specific implementations.
+Overall, it's a strong piece of practical user feedback and a useful case study for developers and users of AI tools.

 > NOTE: For anyone who missed the note at the top, I have figured out that the
 > actual domain [grok.com](https://grok.com/) is handling markdown correctly.
 > This article was written when I thought Grok was only reachable through